Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Demolitionist

 - Demolition Bombs explode all blocks in the radius instead of using Minecraft's TNT block logic.
-- Bombs now consider line of sight when damaging enemies.
+- The Bombs now consider line-of-sight when damaging enemies.

 Engineer